You are successfully registered

 It stands out for its reflection of current thinking of the RIBA and the ARB, the objectives of the EU Architects' Directive, and the RIBA Core Curriculum requirements of Continuous Professional Development (CPD).
 CPD is available through short course options, and further supports our excellent links with local architectural practices.

-Direct industry and research input
+Direct industry and research input:

-Architecture at UWE has a strong inter-disciplinary ethos and an excellent reputation in the industry.
+Architecture at UWE Bristol has a strong inter-disciplinary ethos and an excellent reputation in the industry.
 This course gives you access to the knowledge and Part 3 skills that relate directly to architectural practice, professionalism, and managing architecture's relationship with wider construction industry and society.
 These correspond to the requirements set out in the criteria published by the ARB/RIBA.

 It also nurtures and develops the visual, written and oral communication skills vital to successful practice.